jertel/elastalert2/docs/source/ruletypes.rst

 ``terms_size``: When used with ``use_terms_query``, this is the maximum number of terms returned per query.
 Default is 50.

 ``query_key``: With flatline rule, ``query_key`` means that an alert will be triggered if any value of ``query_key`` has been seen at least once and then falls below the threshold.
+To reference the query_key value within a flatline alert message, use ``key`` as the field name.

 ``forget_keys``: Only valid when used with ``query_key``.
 If this is set to true, ElastAlert 2 will "forget" about the ``query_key`` value that triggers an alert, therefore preventing any more alerts for it until it's seen again.